 Keywords: multi-agent systems, regret minimization, no-regret learning, game theory, reinforcement learning

-- Abstract: Prior AI breakthroughs in complex games have focused on either the purely adversarial or purely cooperative settings.
+Abstract: Prior AI breakthroughs in complex games have focused on either the purely adversarial or purely cooperative settings.
 In contrast, Diplomacy is a game of shifting alliances that involves both cooperation and competition.
 For this reason, Diplomacy has proven to be a formidable research challenge.
-In this paper we describe an agent for the no-press variant of Diplomacy that combines supervised learning on human data with one-step lookahead search via external regret minimization.
-External regret minimization techniques have been behind previous AI successes in adversarial games, most notably poker, but have not previously been shown to be successful in large-scale games involving cooperation.
-We show that our agent greatly exceeds the performance of past no-press Diplomacy bots, is unexploitable by expert humans, and achieves a rank of 23 out of 1,128 human players when playing anonymous games on a popular Diplomacy website.
+In this paper we describe an agent for the no-press variant of Diplomacy that combines supervised learning on human data with one-step lookahead search via regret minimization.
+Regret minimization techniques have been behind previous AI successes in adversarial games, most notably poker, but have not previously been shown to be successful in large-scale games involving cooperation.
+We show that our agent greatly exceeds the performance of past no-press Diplomacy bots, is unexploitable by expert humans, and ranks in the top 2% of human players when playing anonymous games on a popular Diplomacy website.

-- One-sentence Summary: We present an agent that approximates a one-step equilibrium in no-press Diplomacy using no-regret learning and show that it exceeds human-level performance
+One-sentence Summary: We present an agent that approximates a one-step equilibrium in no-press Diplomacy using no-regret learning and show that it exceeds human-level performance

-- Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics
+Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics